thorwhalen/tapyoca/demonyms/README.md

 ## Warning

 Again, word of warning: All data and analyses are biased.
 Take everything you'll read here (and to be fair, what you read anywhere) with a grain of salt.
-For simplicitly I'll say "what we think of...", but I don't **really** mean that.
+For simplicitly I'll saying things like "what we think of..." or "who do we most...", etc.
+But I don't **really** mean that.

 ## Resources